 The library operates with the guidance of the nine member Board of Trustees and the 95 member McCord Library Association.
 From 1916 until 1969 the library was financially supported by the joint school boards of North East.
 Then the North East Township Supervisors and the North East Borough Council levied a direct library tax which continues to partially support the library at this time.
 The library is also funded by private contributions.

-Currently the paid library staff consists of one full-time director, Mary Kieffer, another full-time staff member, and six part-time staff members.
+Currently the paid library staff consists of one full-time director, Mary Kieffer, another full-time staff member, and seven part-time staff members.
 McCord’s collection contains over 40,000 items and serves all of Erie County.